On Character Varieties with Non-Connected Structure Groups: Generic Conjugacy Classes

-is not equal to the identity, where $\mathbf{s}_{\tau}$ acts on $T$ by conjugation.
+is not equal to the identity, where $\mathbf{s}_{\tau}$ acts on $T$ by conjugation and $\tau$ runs over a set of representatives of $\Gamma/\lb\sigma_j\rb$.
 A tuple of conjugacy classes $\mathcal{C}$ is generic if the tuple of the conjugacy classes of the semi-simple parts of $\mathcal{C}$ is generic. \end{Defn}